iandorsey00/geodata/README.md

 | `median_rent` | Median rent of housing units | `c` |

 Valid categories and their member comps are displayed below.
-In `tocsv`, you can use a category as a shortcut for typing out multiple comps, but only if they have more than one member.
+In `tocsv`, you can use a category as a shortcut for typing out multiple comps.

 | Category | Member comps |
 |----------|--------------|